Blendify/blender-manual/trunk/blender_docs/manual/render/eevee/shadows.rst

 .. note::

-   The Soft Shadows method is not physically based and will not match Cycles for very large lamps.
+   The Soft Shadows method is not physically based and will not match Cycles for very large lights.

 .. tip::